Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 • (2) to determine whether any covered employer has violated any provision of this chapter or its implementing regulations; or

-• (3) to aid in prescribing rules, regulations, or policies hereunder.
+• (3) to aid in prescribing rules or regulations hereunder.

 • (b) Separate from acting on any complaint filed, the director shall conduct regular compliance reviews to ensure that all covered employers are complying with the requirements of this chapter.

-• (c) The director or any field compliance officer designated by the director may enter the place of business or employment of any covered employer for the purpose of an investigation or compliance review, at said place of business or employment, in a manner consistent with good safety practices and with the orderly operation of the business activity.
-The director or officer may:
+• (c) The director or any field compliance officer designated by the TERO Director may, provided they are clearly identified as TERO staff, enter the place of business or employment of any covered employer for the purpose of an investigation or compliance review, at said place of business or employment, in a manner consistent with good safety practices and with the orderly operation of the business activity.
+The TERO Director or officer may:

 • (1) interview any employee or agent of the covered employer;